 Psalm 94 Lessons Regarding What Jesus Offers When the Wicked Rule Over You and Seek to Oppress Believers With Evil

-First, the psalmist cried out for God to judge their wicked rulers and deliver His people without delay.
+First, the psalmist cried out for God to judge the Jews’ wicked rulers.
+He wanted God to deliver His people without delay.
 When you are attacked, you can also put your hope in the promise of Jesus’ future deliverance.
 Second, the psalmist lamented the misguided belief of his wicked rulers that they could embrace evil without God noticing.
 Jesus is all-knowing, and no evil will escape His sight.
 Third, the psalmist called those who reject God’s discipline and instruction both “stupid” and “foolish”.
 Out of love for you, Jesus uses His all-knowing power to protect you.
 Fourth, in a contrast to the wicked, the psalmist promised blessings for those who accept God’s discipline and protection.
 When you are attacked and when you place your trust in Jesus, He also offers His protection.
 Fifth, despite feeling great turmoil, the psalmist trusted in God’s faithfulness.
 When you feel that you are under attack, you can also trust in Jesus’ faithfulness.
 Sixth, even though the psalmist was undergoing a great trial, he found comfort because he placed his trust in God.
 When you place your trust in Jesus, He will also bless you with His loving comfort.
 Finally, the psalmist warned that those who reject God will one day face His justice and judgment.
 Through faith in Jesus, He promises to take the judgment that every believer would otherwise receive.
 He will become a refuge for all who make Him their Lord and Savior.

 1. Deliverance: Turn to Jesus When You Need Deliverance.
 Ps.94:1-3.